 Is safe for babies and toddlers to eat hummus?

-If you’re concerned about allergies to the ingredients in hummus or you know that your toddler has other food allergies, you can start by having the ingredients around your toddler, trying a very small, teensy amount, or making this hummus with white beans and Greek yogurt instead of the chickpeas and tahini.
-See the variations at the bottom of the recipe for details and talk it over with your pediatrician before starting.
+If you’re concerned about allergies to the ingredients in hummus—sesame in tahini and chickpeas are not common allergens, but some kids are allergic to them—check in with your doctor.
+You can also make this hummus with white beans and Greek yogurt instead of the chickpeas and tahini.
+See the variations at the bottom of the recipe for details.

 Which beans are best for hummus?